tanksdude/automated-reddit-video-tool/README.md

 If you want to do something with this project, the source code is right here.

-## Versioning

-1.0.0 is "done," and I dunno if I'll update it after that.

 ## License

-This project is licensed under the GNU General Public License v3.0
+GNU General Public License v3.0

 ## Acknowledgments